yangyutu/llm_book.github.io/_sources/docs/chapter_training/alignment.md

 $$r(x, y)=\beta \log \frac{\pi_\theta(y \mid x)}{\pi_{\mathrm{ref}}(y \mid x)} + Const(x).$$

-In actual decoding process, the likelihood of a response is usually length averaged (see {ref}`chapter_inference_sec_deconding_beam_search`), for example,
+In actual decoding process, the likelihood of a response is usually **length averaged** (see {ref}`chapter_inference_sec_deconding_beam_search`), for example,

 $$p_\theta(y \mid x)=\frac{1}{|y|} \log \pi_\theta(y \mid x)=\frac{1}{|y|} \sum_{i=1}^{|y|} \log \pi_\theta\left(y_i \mid x, y_{<i}\right)$$

-Length-normalized reward formulation.
-Naturally, we consider replacing the reward formulation in DPO with $p_\theta$ in Eq.
-(3), so that it aligns with the likehood metric that guides generation.
+Naturally, we consider replacing the reward formulation in DPO with $p_\theta$ above, so that it aligns with the likehood metric that guides generation.
 This results in a length-normalized reward:

 $$
 r_{\mathrm{SimPO}}(x, y)=\frac{\beta}{|y|} \log \pi_\theta(y \mid x)=\frac{\beta}{|y|} \sum_{i=1}^{|y|} \log \pi_\theta\left(y_i \mid x, y_{<i}\right)
 $$

-The author argues that normalizing the reward with response lengths is crucial; removing the length normalization term from the reward formulation results in a bias toward generating longer but lower-quality sequences.
+The author argues that normalizing the reward with response lengths is crucial: **removing the length normalization term from the reward formulation results in a bias toward generating longer but lower-quality sequences.**

-Additionally,a target reward margin term, $\gamma>0$, is added to the Bradley-Terry objective to ensure that the reward for the winning response, $r\left(x, y_w\right)$, exceeds the reward for the losing response, $r\left(x, y_l\right)$, by at least $\gamma$.
+Additionally,a target **reward margin term**, $\gamma>0$, is added to the Bradley-Terry objective to ensure that the reward for the winning response, $r\left(x, y_w\right)$, exceeds the reward for the losing response, $r\left(x, y_l\right)$, by at least $\gamma$.
 This is margin idea is also commonly used in constrastive learning.

 $$
 p\left(y_w \succ y_l \mid x\right)=\sigma\left(r\left(x, y_w\right)-r\left(x, y_l\right)-\gamma\right)